StefanMerfy/lumaa-spring-2025-swe/README.md

  ## Or copy database using pgAdmin4

- Right click on databases and click creat->Database
+ Right click on databases and click create->Database
  ![image](https://github.com/user-attachments/assets/7e0a4d57-865c-41dc-88f7-dfcc33e37f43)

  You will be prompted to name your database, the name does not matter but will need to be set in your .env file later on